 In case you were wondering if I meant addiction, nope I meant every word in the title.
 Recently there is a game that is in the development stages called A Song of Viggo, a game that begins after you, a parent, have accidentally killed your own son, Viggo.
 This game is interesting in the fact that it is made out of paper, and makes an analogy that a world fresh out of tragedy is as thin as paper.
 Easily torn, crumbled, and even burnt.
 This world threatens to collapse with every decision you make in the game which, needless to say, has irreversible consequences.

 While people might say that it is only a game, and that drama, movies and novels also move people to tears.
 What’s the big deal about a game?
 But to me because a game is interactive, you get to be in the character’s shoes.
 Unlike in novels and shows, you are only a passive observer at the sidelines.
-Though some might beg to differ that the use of 1st person POV (point of view) in novels can make us feel like as if we are the leading protagonist in the books, my point is that a game is interactive, and that’s what may lead us to delve in really deep into the tragedy, and end up being depressed ourselves.
+Though some might beg to differ that the use of 1st person perspective in novels can make us feel like as if we are the leading protagonist in the books, my point is that a game is interactive, and that’s what may lead us to delve in really deep into the tragedy, and end up being depressed ourselves.
 A vital point not to be missed is that when we get depressed, we are not the only ones suffering.
 As the game play highlights, we deal with our dearest family daily, so depression does affect the people around us as well.
 Perhaps even more than we would care to think.

 In fact this game reminds me very much of acting.
 Especially acting in tragic roles.
 In order to make our pain seem real, we have to really feel the pain.
 Should I ever try it for the sake of perfecting my art then?
 I… honestly don’t know if the pain may be too much for me to bear considering the fact that when I play games I can go on for hours.
 Unless if I practise meditation to release my sad, dark feelings after every game play.
 I would guess that’s why it has been stressed by my seniors that it is important to let go of the emotions after filming has ended, so that we do not bring any negative emotions back home and affect our family.
 Though it has also been mentioned that it is incredibly tough trying to strike this healthy balance.
 I do hope that I will be able to achieve this balance in most, if not all my projects in the future, so that my dear ones will not have to endure crazy leftover emotions from filming on top of my own (sometimes) mood swings.